a1v0/advent-of-code-2022/README.md

 # advent-of-code-2022

-My code for calculating correct answers for Advent of Code 2022, entirely in JavaScript.
+My code for calculating the answers for Advent of Code 2022, entirely in JavaScript.

 The tasks can be found **[here](https://adventofcode.com/2022)**, and each day's inputs are stored within that day's directory.